top of page

 Regular Board Meetings

 Regular board meetings are the backbone of HOA governance.
-These meetings usually happen monthly or quarterly and involve the HOA board members discussing ongoing community matters.
+These meetings usually occur monthly or quarterly, involving the HOA board members discussing ongoing community matters.

 Purpose: